 Why is it relevant to tourism?

-Many rural areas in the European Union suffer from structural problems such as a lack of attractive employment opportunities, skill shortages, under-investment in connectivity, infrastructures and essential services, as well as youth drain.
-It is fundamental to strengthen the socio-economic fabric in those areas, particularly through job creation and generational renewal, bringing jobs and growth to rural areas, promoting social inclusion, and the development of ‘smart villages’ across the European countryside.
+Many rural areas in the European Union suffer from structural problems such as a lack of attractive employment opportunities, skill shortages, under-investment in connectivity, infrastructure and essential services, as well as youth brain drain.
+It is fundamental to strengthen the socio-economic fabric in these areas, particularly through creating jobs and generational renewal.
+Bringing jobs and growth to rural areas will promote social inclusion, and help develop smart villages across the European countryside.
 New rural value chains such as renewable energy, the emerging bioeconomy, the circular economy, and various types of tourism activities can offer good growth and job creation for rural areas.

-Furthermore, through financial instruments, the EAFRD acts as a source for loans, microcredits, guarantees and equities, available to recipients in agriculture, forestry and rural areas who are undertaking financially viable projects that support the priorities of the EAFRD.
+Furthermore, through financial programmes, the EAFRD acts as a source for loans, microcredits, guarantees and equities.
+These are available for rural enterprises and projects in agriculture and forestry.
+Financially viable projects in rural areas that support the EAFRD’s priorities are also eligible.

-- Fi-Compass includes further information on EAFRD financial instruments
+Fi-Compass includes further information on EAFRD financial programmes.

-Description: to diversify the farm's income, RDP support was used to renovate a 19th-century house to offer hospitality in six apartments, with a total of 24 beds.
-The entrepreneur envisaged hosting tourists for at least four months a year, to provide him with a significant income flow, which will compensate for the years when olive production is low.
+Description: To diversify a farm's income, Rural Development Programme support was used to renovate a 19th century house to offer accommodation in six apartments, with a total of 24 beds.
+The entrepreneur envisaged hosting tourists for at least 4 months a year to provide him with a significant income flow.
+This will compensate for years when olive production is low.